jamie-nevin5/Assignment-3/README.md

     Large- their size and ability to dominate a particular market means that they produce the majority of total revenue when taking into account all business sizes in the U.S.

-What are the regulations to using the data?

 This is public information found from job listings on a public website, therefore this is all public data.
 If you are referencing sources, be sure to include citations/references as needed.